Language:

 • The employer should make reasonable adjustments in wages and conditions between both: fixed-term and permanent employees and outsourced workers; and any outsourced or indirectly employed workers and directly employed workers.
 Workers who are outsourced or indirectly employed should be compensated for additional costs incurred, including visa/work permits and their extensions, insurance, pensions, and other social security premiums.

-• If desired, workers should be able to invite worker representatives to their end of contract meetings with the relevant HR departments.
+• If desired, workers should be able to invite worker representatives to their end-of-contract meetings with the relevant HR departments.

 • In the case of subcontracting arrangements, where part or all of the work is subcontracted to other companies, management implements a reliable mechanism to monitor and ensure that the subcontractor is living up to the standards expected from the company itself regarding working conditions.